boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 ## Channel Closure
 There are three options for [channel closure](4-channel-closure.md):
-  - Mutual close: The customer and merchant can collaborate off-chain to create an operation calling the `@mutualClose` entrypoint in the contract.
+  - Mutual close: The customer and merchant can collaborate off-chain to create an operation calling the `mutualClose` entrypoint in the contract.
 This requires fewer on-chain operations and is therefore cheaper.
 This procedure is built using `zkAbacus.Close` and `TezosEscrowAgent`.
-  - Unilateral customer close: The customer can unilaterally initiate channel closure by using their current closing authorization signature to create an operation calling the `@custClose` entrypoint.
+  - Unilateral customer close: The customer can unilaterally initiate channel closure by using their current closing authorization signature to create an operation calling the `custClose` entrypoint.
 The merchant's balance gets transferred to them immediately amd the customer's balance is held by the contract for a prespecified timeout period.
 If during this time, the merchant can prove it was an attempted double spend, by providing the revocation secret, the merchant can claim the customer's entire balance.
-After the timeout period, if the merchant has not claimed the customer's balance, the customer may claim it via the `@custClaim` entrypoint.
+After the timeout period, if the merchant has not claimed the customer's balance, the customer may claim it via the `custClaim` entrypoint.
 This procedure is defined by the `TezosEscrowAgent`.
-  - Unilateral merchant close: The merchant can unilaterally initiate channel closure by calling the `@expiry` entrypoint on the smart contract.
-This operation triggers a timeout period, during which the customer must broadcast their latest state by calling `@custClose` (as with a unilateral customer close).
-If the customer fails to do so within the timeout period, the merchant may claim the entire channel balance via the `@merchClaim` entrypoint.
+  - Unilateral merchant close: The merchant can unilaterally initiate channel closure by calling the `expiry` entrypoint on the smart contract.
+This operation triggers a timeout period, during which the customer must broadcast their latest state by calling `custClose` (as with a unilateral customer close).
+If the customer fails to do so within the timeout period, the merchant may claim the entire channel balance via the `merchClaim` entrypoint.
 This procedure is defined by the `TezosEscrowAgent`.

 ## References
 [zkChannels Private Payments Protocol](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf) <br>